kwj/project-euler/README.md

 I play around with Project Euler to get a feel for programing languages.
 This repository deals with only the first 100 problems in accordance with the rule[^1].

+Note that I assumes that these programs run on 64-bit platforms.

 You can use these programs under MIT License unless otherwise stated.

 [^1]:  About Project Euler [I learned so much solving problem XXX, so is it okay to publish my solution elsewhere?](https://projecteuler.net/about#publish)